microsoft/WindowsAppSDK/docs/Coding-Guidelines/Experimental.md

 When it is time to consume winmds for generating public projections (e.g. C#/WinRT) and to copy winmds for publishing to NuGet, be sure to use the stripped winmds, not the intermediate winmds.

+# Rationale and rejected approaches

+## Use [experimental] directly in IDL, with channel-based stripping

+This has the benefit of clarity in the IDL file, because `[experimental]` states a clearer intent than `[feature(Feature_MyFeature)]`.
+However, this would have one major drawback, and one inconvenience:
+1. The state of the WinRT API stripping would no longer be tied to the state of the implementation.
+This would increase the risk of accidentally having a disabled implementation behind a visible API, or having a live implementation hidden by a stripped API.
+2. Stripping of the WinRT API would no longer be controlled by TerminalVelocity, but would be controlled inside the MSBuild of the project, which would neccessitate plumbing that pipeline build parameter into the build.

+## Use [experimental] directly in IDL, with conditional compilation

+One could achieve a similar approach by tagging an API directly with `[experimental]` in the IDL, and adding `#if defined(...)` preprocessor guards to conditionally compile the API.

+This adds error-prone clutter to the IDL.
+Additionally, this conditional compilation would break the ability to compile unit tests without also infecting them with conditional compilation.